-AMH has focused on two primary areas to manage this epidemic - effective communication and employee welfare.
+AMH has focused on two primary areas to manage this endemic phase of COVID-19 - effective communication and employee welfare.
 These strategies have been summarised in the figure below.

-Effective communication is a key part of our strategy to manage our pandemic response.
+Effective communication is a key part of our strategy to manage our response.
 The employees are kept abreast of new internal policies and safe workplace guidelines by the MOM.
 These help to prevent any confusion that may have resulted in breaches to safe workplace guidelines by MOM.
-AMH also conducted a survey on employee's vaccination status to optimize safe workplace arrangements.
+AMH also encouraged employees to go for COVID-19 vaccination booster shots to optimize safe workplace arrangements.
 Additionally, employees can reach out to HR or their managers if they have any concerns or difficulties whilst they are working from home.